 Providing good dog ear care can prevent you becoming one of the thousands of owners found in the vet's office seeking treatment for a dog ear problem.
-In fact, ear problems are the number one reason dogs visit their vets, so knowing what to look for and how to avoid common issues will help.
+In fact, ear infections are the number one reason dogs visit their vets, so knowing what to look for and how to avoid common issues will help.

 There is one common denominator in avoiding ear problems altogether which every owner can practice but not many pet parents know about.
 I'll share that with you further down the page!